-Calculating Return of Title IV Funds When a Student Withdraws
+Calculating a Return of Title IV Funds When a Student Withdraws

 The amount of assistance that you have earned is determined on a prorated basis.
-For example, if you completed 30% of your payment period or period of enrollment, you earned 30% of the assistance you were originally scheduled to receive.
-Once you have completed more than 60% of the payment period or period of enrollment, you earn 100% of the assistance that you were scheduled to receive for that period.
+The percentage of the period completed is determined by dividing the number of calendar days completed in the payment period, as of the day the student withdrew, by the total number of calendar days in the payment period.
+The number of calendar days includes all days within the payment period, except for institutionally scheduled breaks of five or more consecutive days.
+The day the student withdrew is counted as a completed day.
+For example, if you completed 30% of your payment period, you earned 30% of the assistance you were originally scheduled to receive.
+Once you have completed more than 60% of the payment period, you earn 100% of the assistance that you were scheduled to receive for that period.
 That is, there are no unearned funds.

-Withdrawing from a Course or all Classes May Affect a Student's Financial Aid
+Withdrawing from a Class or all Classes Will Affect a Student's Financial Aid

 The Withdrawal Date

-The withdrawal date used in the Return of Title IV calculation is the actual date the official drop form is received by the Registration and Student Records office.
-If a student stops attending classes without notifying Sinclair, the withdrawal date will be the midpoint of the semester or the last date of recorded attendance at an academically related activity in a course for which attendance was established during the attendance verification period.
+The withdrawal date used in the Return of Title IV calculation is the actual date the official drop is received by the Registration and Student Records office.
+If a student stops attending classes without notifying Sinclair, the withdrawal date will be the last date of recorded attendance at an academically related activity in a course for which attendance was established during the attendance verification period.